A Once in a Lifetime Drive through Hell's Backbone Road in UT

-Hell's Backbone Road is a very scenic gravel road located in Garfield County, in southern Utah, USA.
+Hell's Backbone Road is a very scenic unpaved road located in Garfield County, in the Us state of Utah.
 This one-way road is closed in winters.
 The drive offers heavenly day tripping.

 When was Hell's Backbone Road built?

-The road does get busier at weekends and in the main holiday season.
-The road is not easy, though.
-Up, down, right, left all the time.
-The ride is rather remote, so you need to be prepared.
-This is not a road you should take alone if you are not in good health as it is remote.
-It is a great drive that provides access to spectacular country.
-It can be treacherous travel in the wrong weather or under the wrong road conditions.
-The drive is famous for its scenery and history.
 The road was constructed by CCC (Civilian Conservation Corps) during the Great Depression era in 1933 as the first ever automobile route between the towns of Escalante and Boulder.
 Given the sheer drop along some stretches, it was the CCC crews who dubbed it the Poison Road – one false step, and down you go.
 The road is named after a very narrow ridge traversed by the road.